lagom/lagom-java-maven-chirper-example/DEPLOY.md

 # Deploying Chirper

-This page describes the steps required to deploy the Lagom Chirper example into [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer).
+This page describes the steps required to deploy the Lagom Chirper example using the [Enterprise Suite Orchestration and its Developer Sandbox](https://www.lightbend.com/product/conductr/developer).
+The orchestration component is known as ConductR.

-[Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) has the same features and functionality as the [Lightbend Production Suite](https://www.lightbend.com/platform/production), albeit packaged to run on the local developer workstation.

-The Sandbox provides a near production-like environment to run your services on the local developer.
-It allows developers to deploy multiple services, and to run these services in the way similar to how the services will be run in the actual production environment with clustering, service location, dynamic proxying and various other features provided by the Sandbox.
+The Sandbox provides an environment very close to production so that you can conveniently run your services on your local machine.
+The same ConductR images used in production are used by the Developer Sandbox.
+It allows developers to deploy multiple services, and to run these services exactly how they will be run in production with clustering, service location, dynamic proxying and various other features.

-Using the Sandbox, we will also go through some of the features provided by [Lightbend Production Suite](https://www.lightbend.com/platform/production) to help operations manage and scale distributed systems.

 This page is written as a companion to the book [Deploying Reactive Microservices: Strategies for Delivering Resilient Systems](http://todo).
-However, if you arrive to this page without having read the book, you should still be able to follow the steps outlined by this page independent of the book.
+However, if you arrive to this page without having read the book then you should still be able to follow the steps outlined by this page.

+We will now go through some of the features provided by ConductR to help you manage and scale your distributed systems.

 ## Register with Lightbend.com

 Please consider registering with [Lightbend.com](https://www.lightbend.com/account/register).
-Registration is free, and it will allow you to obtain the Community Edition of the Lightbend Production Suite.
+Registration is free and it will allow you to obtain a copy of the Lightbend Enterprise Suite suitable for deployment into production.

-For a microservice based system, it's expected to have multiple instances of various services to be running at the same time.
-The Community Edition of the Production Suite allows _each_ of these services to be scaled up to three instances.
+For a microservice based system, it is expected to have multiple instances of various services to be running at the same time.
+The free version of the Enterprise Suite allows _each_ of these services to be scaled up to three instances.
 As part of the feature tour below, we will be scaling the `Activity Stream` service within the Lagom Chirper example to 3 instances each.

-Once you have registered, be sure to download the ebook [Deploying Reactive Microservices: Strategies for Delivering Resilient Systems](https://todo) available free for registered user.
+Once you have registered, be sure to download the ebook [Deploying Reactive Microservices: Strategies for Delivering Resilient Systems](https://todo) available free for registered users.
 This ebook is a follow on from [Reactive Microservices Architecture](https://todo) and [Developing Reactive Microservices](https://todo), which will also be freely available to download once registered.

-## Pre-requisite
+## Prerequisites

-Please ensure the following pre-requisite is present before starting with the actual deployment.
+Please ensure the following prerequisites are present before starting with the actual deployment.

-### Operating Systems
+#### Operating Systems

 If you are using Linux or MacOS, please continue to the next step.

 If you are using Windows, please install a Linux VM, preferably `Ubuntu 16.04 LTS`.
-The Linux VM is required for running [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) on Windows.
+The Linux VM is required for running Developer Sandbox on Windows.

-If you do not wish to install a Linux VM at this stage, you will still be able to deploy the Lagom Chirper example on top of [Lightbend Production Suite](https://www.lightbend.com/platform/production) running on [AWS](#Deploying_to_AWS).
+If you do not wish to install a Linux VM at this stage, you will still be able to deploy the Lagom Chirper example on top of ConductR running on [AWS](#Deploying_to_AWS).

-### JDK 8 or Java 8
+#### JDK 8 or JRE 8

-Please ensure you have either JDK 8 or Java 8 installed from either OpenJDK or Oracle.
+Please ensure you have either JDK 8 or JRE 8 installed from either OpenJDK or Oracle.

-_If you are using Windows, please ensure either JDK 8 or Java 8 installed from either OpenJDK or Oracle is installed on the Linux VM._
+_If you are using Windows, please ensure either JDK 8 or JRE 8 installed from either OpenJDK or Oracle is installed on the Linux VM._

-### Git
+#### Git

-Please ensure you have `git` installed since we will be cloning the Lagom Chirper example.
+Please ensure you have [`git`](https://git-scm.com/downloads) installed since we will be cloning the Lagom Chirper example.

 _If you are using Windows, please ensure `git` is installed on the Linux VM._

+#### Build tools

+The Lagom Chirper example supports the use of both Maven and SBT for building.
+Please choose the build tool familiar to you.

+##### Maven

+[Maven](https://maven.apache.org/) is one build tool that Lagom Chirper is configured for.
+If you wish to try out the Maven support, make sure that you've [installed it](https://maven.apache.org/download.cgi).
+You'll also need to install [Docker](https://www.docker.com/).

+If you are using Windows, please ensure `mvn` and `docker` are installed on the Linux VM.

-### SBT
+##### SBT

-[SBT](http://www.scala-sbt.org/download.html) is the build tool used by Lagom Chirper example.
+[SBT](http://www.scala-sbt.org/download.html) is another build tool used by Lagom Chirper.

-If you haven't had [SBT](http://www.scala-sbt.org/download.html) installed, proceed with either installation steps for [Linux](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html) or [MacOS](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Mac.html).
+If you haven't installed [SBT](http://www.scala-sbt.org/download.html) and wish to use the SBT build of Chirper, proceed with either installation steps for [Linux](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html) or [MacOS](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Mac.html).

 _If you are using Windows, please ensure `sbt` is installed on the Linux VM._

 ### Docker

-[Lightbend Production Suite](https://www.lightbend.com/platform/production) and [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) don't have any direct dependency on Docker.
-As such, it's possible to run both [Lightbend Production Suite](https://www.lightbend.com/platform/production) and [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) without Docker being installed.
+The ConductR and Developer Sandbox don't have any direct dependencies on Docker.
+As such, it's possible to run them without Docker being installed.
+However, Lagom Chirper works better with the Dynamic Proxying feature provided by the Enterprise Suite.
+Since the Developer Sandbox provides this feature via a Docker container, deploying Lagom Chirper to the sandbox will require the installation of [Docker](https://www.docker.com/).
+Additionally, if you're using the Maven build of Chirper you'll also need to install Docker.

-[Lightbend Production Suite](https://www.lightbend.com/platform/production) allows declaring endpoints to be exposed to the public via proxy.
-This proxy is dynamic - the routed addresses will be updated to reflect changes when application(s) scale up or down.

-Lagom Chirper requires Dynamic Proxying feature provided by the [Lightbend Production Suite](https://www.lightbend.com/platform/production) which is dependent on HAProxy.
-The Dynamic Proxying feature ensures the proxy is always up to date with changes caused when application(s) scale up or down.

-The dynamic proxying in the local [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) relies on HAProxy running within Docker container.

 _If you are using Windows and wish to continue with Docker installation, please ensure Docker is installed on the Linux VM._

 ## Deploying Lagom Chirper

-This section describes the steps to deploy Lagom Chirper example into [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer).
+This section describes the steps to deploy Lagom Chirper example into the Developer Sandbox.

-### Production Suite Sandbox setup
+### Enterprise Suite Sandbox setup

-Follow the Production Suite Sandbox [installation guide](http://www.lightbend.com/product/conductr/developer).
-The whole process should take about 15 minutes including the download times for the artefact.
+Follow the Enterprise Suite Sandbox [installation guide](http://www.lightbend.com/product/conductr/developer).
+The whole process should take less than 10 minutes.

-To save time, you may choose stop at the end of **Inspect the Sandbox** step, and not continue with **Loading Reactive Maps** step and beyond.
+To save time here, you may choose stop at the end of **Inspect the Sandbox** step, and not continue with **Loading Reactive Maps** step and beyond.

 ### Clone the Lagom Chirper example